 If a cable or DSL connection is not an option, a 3G/4G hotspot can deliver a fast, dedicated connection depending on your network's local signal.
-Signal strength at your location can be determined with a phone app (example).
+Signal strength at your location can be determined, for example, with a phone app.
 For more information on conducting a site survey or whether you could also benefit from an external antenna, consult this site.
 Use a hotspot which provides an Ethernet port to connect to the machine, rather than Wi-Fi.

 We do not recommend Wi-Fi.
 The greatest reliability is obtained from connections over Ethernet and operators who have upgraded their wireless connections to wired ones found significant improvements in stability and uptime.
 A Wi-Fi signal may be sufficient when using a dedicated connection and without nearby networks using similar wireless channels, though not when shared among other network users.

 Douro (10" Aaeon) – Because the Douro retains Wi-Fi connection info through power loss, the connection info for the machine will need to be removed.
 Please have a USB keyboard available and contact our support for the tablet's password and instructions.
 (See: 'Changing the Wi-Fi network on the Douro')